walrus.ai will be expecting a

 |variables: ||A map of variables to be interpolated with the test instructions (see Providing Credentials below).|

 |name: ||An optional name to associate with the test.
 This will be displayed in your results.|

 1walrus -a YOUR_API_TOKEN -u https://my-app.com -n 'Search' -i \2 'Enter "walrus" in the search bar' \3 'Hit enter' \4 'Make sure results are displayed'

 There may be times when you need to specify credentials or other data for walrus.ai to use when executing an integration test.
 Some examples could be providing a test credit card number, or a specifically prepared account to be logged in to.

 Any time you find yourself needing to provide additional data, use the

 variables request parameter to pass in the additional data.

-These variables can then be referenced directly in your instructions using the format
+These variables can then be referenced directly in your test url or instructions using the format

 :variable_name: (note the colons before and after).